 Hardiness Zone: 2-8 USDA Zone Map

-Native to: RARE AND/OR ENDANGERED in parts of NY, MA and CT.
-Present and Native in VT, MA, CT, NY and much of the Mid-West and South.
+Native to: RARE AND/OR ENDANGERED in parts of VT, NY, MA and CT.
+Native in MA and much of the Mid-West and South.
 Biota of North America, North American Plant Atlas.

 Requested by Bronx River Wildflower Corridor, Roseanne Andrade.